 Our sample receptacle has two cables entering the device box, and in this first diagram we are using the device terminals to complete the circuit.

-Note that this is a practice that is not accepted by everyone, so check with your local electrical authority.
+Note that this is a practice that is not accepted by everyone, so check with your local electrical authority to determine their position on this.

 *Click on images to enlarge.